UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^
-Many of records have valueURI attributes set for physicalLocation.
-This is inconsistent, even in our own collections.'
+Many records have valueURI attributes set for physicalLocation.
+This is inconsistent, even in our own collections.

 Justification
 ^^^^^^^^^^^^^